ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

-# SVMRanker - ESEC/FSE Tool Demo 2020
+# SVMRanker - ESEC/FSE Tool Demo 2020 - No. 21
-# Review ID - 21

 This repository is prepared for reviewing SVMRanker, which is submitted to [ESEC/FSE 2020 Tool Demo](https://2020.esec-fse.org/track/esecfse-2020-tool-demos#Call-for-Tool-Demos).
 SVMRanker utilizes SVM techniques to synthesize multiphase ranking functions for proving loop programs.